Monthly Tech-Tip from Tony Hansen SignUp

 This picture has its own page with more detail, click here to see it.

-This was typical of many dozens of large lampbases I made during the 1980s and sold in a gallery in Brandon, Manitoba.
+This was typical of many dozens of large lampbases made during the 1980s and sold in a gallery in Brandon, Manitoba.
 This is a dark-burning iron stoneware clay, H440, fired at cone 10 reduction.
+The glaze is G2571A with manganese added for color.

 This picture has its own page with more detail, click here to see it.

 11.5 inches tall.
 Clay is Plainsman H443.
 Made around 1985.
 Uses our original 77E06B celadon glaze recipe.
-John Porter taught me the method of throwing the lip with flange, I can still remember the first time I saw him do it, it was magic!
-I made dozens of these, mostly for decorative use.
-Later, I made functional ones (lips and full outsides glazed), these were inspired by those made at Medalta Potteries made decades previous.
+John Porter taught Tony the method of throwing the lip with flange (it was magic to see him do it!).
+He made dozens of these, mostly for decorative use.
+Later, he made functional ones (lips and full outsides glazed), these were inspired by those made at Medalta Potteries decades previous.

 This picture has its own page with more detail, click here to see it.

 The need for molds at the emerging Medalta Potteries project was the incentive to produce these beanpot reproductions.
 This provided early opportunty to introduce digital technologies into the jigger mold-making design process (during the 1990s).
-These were also an enabled showcasing Plainsman Clay's Alberta Slip glaze material (this glaze is 100% of the material).
+These were also an enablerbto showcasing Plainsman Clay's Alberta Slip glaze material (this glaze is 100% of that material).

 This picture has its own page with more detail, click here to see it.